Evenflo Booster Settlement Payments Sent — 90% Rejected

 Of the nearly 698,000 web claims from people who were not sent direct notice, 657,513 (about 94%) were denied for showing significant fraud indicators.
 The remaining 40,432 were approved, and when combined with the 34,731 claims from known class members (plus the 622 approved paper claims), the total came to 75,785 valid claims.

 The total Evenflo settlement fund is $3.5 million.
-However, not all of that goes directly to claimants.
-Attorney fees, service awards to the class representatives, and administration costs are deducted first.
-The remaining balance — known as the Net Settlement Fund — is split pro rata (equally) among all valid claimants based on the number of seats claimed.
+Not all of that goes directly to claimants — attorney fees, service awards to the class representatives, and administration costs are deducted first.
+The remaining balance — the Net Settlement Fund — was split pro rata among all valid claimants based on the number of approved seats.
+Each claimant could claim up to two booster seats, and an approved claimant received both a cash payment and a $25 Evenflo product credit for each approved seat — not one or the other.

-The final approval hearing was held on February 25, 2026 before Judge Denise J. Casper at the U.S. District Court for the District of Massachusetts in Boston.
+The court granted final approval and entered final judgment on February 25, 2026 before Judge Denise J. Casper at the U.S. District Court for the District of Massachusetts in Boston.
+The case was dismissed with prejudice; no class members objected and only eight opted out, and the court directed the parties and Epiq to implement the distribution.

-When you filed your claim form, you selected a preferred payment method.
-The available options were:
+When you filed your claim form, you selected a preferred payment method for the cash portion.
+The available options were a paper check or one of several electronic methods:

 • Amazon Gift Card